danodz/slingair-school-project/README.md

 3. User can enter their personal information.
 4. User can view the flight confirmation page.
 5. Given a reservation `id`, user should be able to view their reservation at `/reservation`.
-6. The reservation button should only appear once a reservation has been made and should only show the last reservation booked.
+6. The reservation button in the header should only appear once a reservation has been made and should only show the last reservation booked.
-    - Showing multiple reservations is a stretch goal.
+    - **Showing multiple reservations is a stretch goal.**
-7. The reservation page should fetch the details of the reservation from the backend based on it's unique ID.
+7. The reservation page should `fetch` the details of the reservation from the backend based on it's unique ID.

+> The frontend is mostly complete, look for the `TODO` comments in the components to figure out what needs to be done!

+---

 ### Database Integration: MongoDB

 Migrate the data in `backend/data.js` to a brand-new MongoDB database.

-In order to incorporate the Database, you will need to modify your backend as it will no longer modify the data in memory, but will use the database to complete all of the requests it receives from the frontend.
+In order to incorporate the Database, you will need to setup your backend as it will not use the data in `data.js`, but will use the database to complete all of the requests it receives from the frontend.

 **_Recommended structure_:** (for flights collection)